codatio/codat-docs/docs/expenses/sync-process/expense-transactions.md

 ### Draft transactions

-Some accounting platforms allow expense transactions to be created in a draft state, rather than posting directly to the ledger.
+Some accounting platforms allow expense transactions to be created in a draft state instead of posting directly to the ledger.
 This means the user can review the expense in the accounting platform before finalizing and posting it prior to reconciliation.

-This can be done by setting the postAsDraft property on the transaction to true.
-For platforms without this feature, the postAsDraft property should be ignored or set to false.
+To create an expense as a draft, set the `postAsDraft` property on the transaction to `true`.
+For platforms without this feature, the `postAsDraft` property should be ignored or set to `false`.

 :::info Compatible integrations